dmitrienkoae/Sirius_2021/README.md

 # Sirius, 2021
 ## Semantic extraction and synthesis project (Huawei)

+All presentation is available in final_presentation.pdf

 ### Embeddings clusterization
 We were studying the clusterization methods and show that there exist clusters in the embeddings data.
 Perform the visualization of these data clusters.

 ![](/images/plot_clusters.png)

+Also we noticed that Deep embedded clustering model get better results that other clustering methods such as K-means or even clusterazation via autoencoder.

 ### CLIP Latent space with CelebA dataset
 We get CLIP latent vectors for images from CelebA dataset and want to understand which elements of this vectors match image features.
 We found some of this dependencies.
 We can add glasses, change skin color and sex.